ManikMaity/CoinGecko-CrytoTracker/README.md

 - State Management handled by Zustand.
 - API Caching done using React Query.
 - Responsive Design powered by DaisyUI.
+- Button to switch between dark and light mode.
 - Performance Optimization with features like lazy loading, suspense, and error boundaries.
 - Search box with suggestion functionality and implimented debounce.
-- Crypto Compare functionality add two cryto coins and compare data in compare page.
+- Crypto Compare functionality - add two cryto coins and compare data in compare page.

 ## Preview
 **Home Page**